Tommy42222/Advent-of-Code-24/README.md

 # Structure of the Repository
 - The main Language I am using for this is Python
 - Each days challenge is given its own folder
-- most days will be split into parts p1 and p2, but not always
+- Most days will be split into parts p1 and p2, but not always
 - I will *try* to include comments in all my solutions for improved readability